 If your child has underlying health conditions, their doctor may recommend other treatments as well.
 For example, they may recommend an evaluation by a neuropsychologist.

 Your child’s outlook will vary depending on their specific condition and age.
 Some children catch up to their peers and meet future language milestones.
 Other children have more difficulty overcoming language delays and may face problems in later childhood.
 Some children with language delays have reading or behavior problems as a result of their delayed language development.

 If your child is diagnosed with a language delay, it’s important to start treatment quickly.
-Early treatment can help prevent other problems from developing, such as social, learning, and emotional problems.
+Early pediatric speech therapy can help prevent other problems from developing, such as social, learning, and emotional problems.

 Tips for encouraging language development